darkhorse-solution/Binance-Tg-Trading-Bot/readme.md

 ### Requirements

 - Python 3.7 or higher (automatically installed on Ubuntu/Debian systems if not already present)
+- python3-venv package for creating virtual environments (automatically installed by the setup script)
 - Internet connection for downloading dependencies
 - Telegram account with API access
 - Bybit exchange account with API access